itscomputers/itscomputers.github.io/_sections/01_03_greatest_common_divisor.md

 > 2. Otherwise, compute $$ a = bq + r $$ and return to step 1, replacing
 > $$ (a, b) $$ with $$ (b, r) $$

-The Euclidean algorithm terminates after finitely many steps.
-Since the remainders form a decreasing sequence of positive integers, there can only be finitely many of them.
+The Euclidean algorithm terminates after finitely many steps: since the remainders form a decreasing sequence of positive integers, there can only be finitely many of them.